felgueres/clustered-ab-test/README.md

 ![alt tag](https://github.com/felgueres/kWintessence/blob/master/figures_and_presentation/01_overview.png)

-1) _Feature construction_
+1) _Feature construction and clustering_

 Essentially, the consumption of each user at any given time period can be thought of as an independent feature.
-On a 15-min granularity and for roughly 4,000 households, it implies a very high dimensionality matrix.
+On a 15-min granularity, spanning 1.5 years and for roughly 4,000 households, it implies a very high dimensionality matrix.
-Hence, the first challenge is reducing dimensionality while capturing the households' usage profile in 1) magnitude, and, 2) variability.
+Hence, the first challenge is reducing dimensionality and apply an unsupervised machine learning technique to cluster users by similar pattern consumption.

-2) _k-Means clustering_

-The second step is to implement a clustering technique that focuses on capturing subgroups of users load profile.
-The value of this step lies in reducing dimensionality and defining a working hypothesis of the consumption of the users:
+The value of this step also lies in defining a working hypothesis about the clusters:

 > _Households within clusters behave similarly under same circumstances, therefore, the baseline for time-of-use tariffs can be estimated by the actual loads of the corresponding control group_.